devxoul/AlertReactor/README.md

 ### 3. Using with Alert Controller

-A generic class `AlertController` is provided.
-You can create it with some parameters: `reactor` and `preferredStyle`.
-There's also a `actionSelected` control event property in a reactive extension.
+`AlertController` is a subclass of `UIAlertController` which is conforming to a `View` protocol.
+You can initialize this class with a generic alert action type and some parameters: `reactor` and `preferredStyle`.
+There's also an `actionSelected` property in a reactive extension.

 ```swift
 let reactor = UserAlertReactor(userID: 12345)